The day of your surgery - adultSame-day surgery - adult; Ambulatory surgery - adult; Surgical procedure - adult; Preoperative care - day of surgery

 What to Expect Before Surgery

 - Ask you about your health.
-If you are sick, they may delay your surgery.
+If you are sick, they may wait until you are better to do the surgery.

 - Go over your health history.

 - Find out about any medicines you take.
-Tell them about any prescription, over the counter, and herbal medicines you take.
+Tell them about any prescription, over the counter (OTC), and herbal medicines.

 - Talk to you about the anesthesia you will get for your surgery.